Exodouding/SHOUP/README.md

 After patching it, Drag and drop the patched Dll to your GTAV / RDR2 game folder.

 Use Any Internal Injector : dinput8.dll - dsound.dll - xinput1_3.dll.
-(Know that dinput8.dll is blacklisted in GTA V)
+(Know that dinput8.dll is blacklisted in GTAV !)

-Finally drag and drop the desired Script Hook V .ASI and/or Script Hook RDR2 .ASI Scripts/Mods in your game folder.
+Finally drag and drop the desired <a href="https://www.gta5-mods.com/scripts/most-downloaded">Script Hook V ASI Scripts</a> and/or <a href="https://www.nexusmods.com/reddeadredemption2/mods/categories/16/">Script Hook RDR2 .ASI Scripts</a> in your game folder.

-You can found some GTAV ASI Script here : https://www.nexusmods.com/reddeadredemption2/mods/categories/16/

-Very Few ASI Scripts might not work as they are blocking you from joining Online.
+Very few .ASI Scripts might not work as they are blocking you from joining Online.
+(GTAV : <a href="https://www.gta5-mods.com/scripts/rampage-trainer">Rampage</a> - <a href="https://www.gta5-mods.com/scripts/project-x-thenecromance">Project X</a> | RDR2 : <a href="https://www.nexusmods.com/reddeadredemption2/mods/233">Project X</a>Rampage)

 Anyway, Enjoy ;)

 # • Disclamer ⚠️

 This project was made for fun & personal purpose only.
-Use it as your own risk, we are not responsible of any bans this could lead to.
+Use it as your own risk, we are not responsible of any bans or damage this could lead to.